-26. How will ISS treat plan proposals that are only seeking approval in order to qualify grants as "performance-based" under IRC Section 162(m)?
+24. How will ISS treat plan proposals that are only seeking approval in order to qualify grants as "performance-based" under IRC Section 162(m)?

 The Tax Cuts and Jobs Act of 2017 introduced significant changes to Section 162(m) of the Internal Revenue Code, including the elimination of the 162(m) "performance-based compensation" tax deduction exception.
 However, the Act includes a "grandfather rule" to allow for compensation to continue to be subject to the prior code's performance-based pay exception in limited circumstances.
-Accordingly, ISS expects that equity plan proposals on the ballot for 162(m) qualification will continue to appear, although less often compared to before the code changes.
+Accordingly, equity plan proposals on the ballot for 162(m) qualification may continue to appear, although less often compared to before the code changes.
 ISS' evaluation of 162(m)-related proposals remains consistent with prior years.

 Under the prior 162(m) rules, companies were required to get shareholder approval at least once every five years to qualify incentive awards as "performance-based compensation" that is tax deductible.
-Proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m) - now under the "grandfather rule" - and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the board's Compensation Committee or other administrating committee is 100% independent according to ISS standards.
+Proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m) - now under the "grandfather rule" - and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the plan's administrating board committee is 100% independent according to ISS standards.
 The 162(m)-related FAQs herein assume that such proposals are on the ballot under the revised code's grandfather rule.

-27. How will ISS consider plan revisions relating to the 162(m) tax code changes?
+25. How will ISS consider plan revisions relating to the 162(m) tax code changes?